kashyap-96/Loyalty-Programs/README.md

 ### My Contribution

 I focused on sampling strategies and fine-tuning survey instruments to ensure clarity and minimize bias in responses.
 This involved leveraging convenience and snowball sampling methods while tailoring survey questions to capture nuanced consumer behaviors.
-My efforts contributed to gathering high-quality data that accurately represented our target demographic.
+My efforts contributed to gathering high-quality data that approached a holistic representation(given the survey fatigue prominent in the spring quarter) of our target demographic.

 In the final presentation, I was praised for my emphatic opening, compelling storytelling, and effective delivery, which successfully engaged the audience and conveyed the project's significance.